Faculty & Staff

 Marcus D. King

-Professor of the Practice in Environment and International Affairs
+Professor of the Practice in Environment & International Affairs

 Prior to Georgetown, King was the John O. Rankin Associate Professor of International Affairs and Director of the Master of Arts in International Affairs Program at George Washington University’s Elliott School.
 Dr. King previously served as Director of Research and Associate Research Professor.